MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/configure-authorized-apps-deployed-with-a-managed-installer.md

 ## Enable the managed installer option in WDAC policy

 In order to enable trust for the binaries laid down by managed installers, the "Enabled: Managed Installer" option must be specified in your WDAC policy.
-This can be done by using the [Set-RuleOption cmdlet](/powershell/module/configci/set-ruleoption) with Option 13.
+This setting can be defined by using the [Set-RuleOption cmdlet](/powershell/module/configci/set-ruleoption) with Option 13.

 Below are steps to create a WDAC policy that allows Windows to boot and enables the managed installer option.